beaker-project/beaker/documentation/user-guide/task-metadata.rst

 -  Fedora17

 Your Beaker administrator may have configured compatibility aliases for some OS versions, which you can also use in the ``Releases`` field.
-See :ref:`admin-os-versions` in the Administration Guide.
+Refer to Distro->Family selection in the Web User Interface to review `alias to OSMajor name` mapping or :ref:`admin-os-versions` in the Administration Guide to modify alias names.

 Requires